DanBaissa/DanBaissa.github.io/content/authors/admin/_index.md

 superuser: true
 title: Daniel K Baissa
 ---

-I am a PhD candidate within the Government Department at Harvard University.
-My primary research focus is on exploring the complex causes of political violence, civil wars, and regime instability.
-My focus on climate change, its measurement, and how it may already be driving political outcomes today.
-In order to examine these rare and complex phenomena, I employ Machine Learning and leverage satellite imagery data.
-My research approach is grounded in the use of statistical methods, including Bayesian Additive Regression Trees (BART), Robust Estimators, and Geospatial statistics.
-My regional area of interest is in the Horn of Africa.
+I am a PhD candidate in the Government Department at Harvard University, specializing in the intricate causes of political violence, civil wars, and regime instability.
+My research primarily investigates the role of climate change, its measurements, and its potential impact on current political outcomes.
+To analyze these rare and complex phenomena, I utilize Machine Learning techniques and satellite imagery data.
+My methodological approach is rooted in statistical methods, encompassing Bayesian Additive Regression Trees (BART), Robust Estimators, and Geospatial statistics.
+My regional focus lies within the Horn of Africa.

-{style="text-align: justify;"}
+# {style="text-align: justify;"}